ingo/ingo.github.io/_recipes/baked_doughnuts_three_ways.md

   by mixing up a simple batter, pouring into a doughnut pan, and baking until golden brown.
 Baked doughnuts are a smart way to enjoy the treat without all the fat and mess of frying.
 Let the kids decorate their baked doughnuts with sprinkles or glaze for an easy weekend activity.
+Baking the doughnuts imparts great flavor without the grease of frying.
+The kids will have fun customizing their baked doughnuts with different decorations.
+Make a few varieties to please all palates.
 image: baked_doughnuts_three_ways.jpg
 size: 12 servings
 source: https://www.kingarthurflour.com/recipebox